Pediatric Dentistry Residency Program

 Information for Current Residency Program Applicants

 We are interested in learning more about you beyond what you are able to list, compile, or reference in your ADEA PASS® application.
 Please consider submitting a Video Essay to us as means to enhance your application.
-Please review this Video Essay instructions document and notify us of your Video Essay submission plans using the form linked within it.
-Completion of the Google form is a required step in order for your application to be considered complete with our program.
+Here is the Video Essay instructions document for the Fall 2015 Application cycle.
+The Program will update this document in Spring 2016 for the Fall 2016 application cycle.
+Completion of the Video Essay Plans Google form linked within the instruction document is required for a candidate’s application to be considered complete with our program.

-In an effort to explain the program in greater detail and to answer common questions about the Pediatric Dentistry Residency Program, Dr. Jeff Karp will conduct monthly 75 minute Webex webinars.
-Each webinar will consist of a residency program overview presentation and a Q & A session with webinar participants.
-Monthly webinars will be held on June 9th, July 14th, August 11th, and September 1st all at 8:00 to 9:15 PM Central time.
+In an effort to explain the program in greater detail to interested applicants and to answer common questions about the Pediatric Dentistry Residency Program, Dr. Jeff Karp hosts monthly 75 minute Webex webinars.
+Each webinar consists of a residency program overview presentation and a Q & A session with Dr. Karp.
+Monthly webinars are scheduled as identified in the registration form and take place from 8:00 to 9:15 PM Central time.
 Applicants are welcome to attend one or more webinars.
 Monthly Pediatric Dentistry Applicant Webinars are solely conducted for the benefit of program applicants and are not required as part of the application process.
 Please use this Pediatric Dentistry Applicant Webinars form to register for the Webex webinars.
 Registration is necessary in order to receive the Webex URL on the day of the scheduled webinar.

 Program Length: 24 months